ianderrington/genai/docs/Understanding/agents/systems.md

     Here’s a more detailed breakdown:

-    1/ Given a query, multiple instances of a language model (or several ones) first generate individual candidate answers.
+    1. Given a query, multiple instances of a language model (or several ones) first generate individual candidate answers.

-    2/ Each individual model instance reads and critiques the responses of all other models and uses this content to update its own answer.
+    2. Each individual model instance reads and critiques the responses of all other models and uses this content to update its own answer.

-    3/ This step is then repeated over several rounds until we reach a final answer.
+    3. This step is then repeated over several rounds until we reach a final answer.

     This process induces models to construct answers that are consistent with both their internal critic as well as sensible in light of the responses of other agents.

     The resulting quorum of models can hold and maintain multiple chains of reasoning and possible answers simultaneously before proposing the final answer.

-    You can see an example in the attached image

 ??? important "[Experiential Co-Learning of Software-Developing Agents](https://arxiv.org/pdf/2312.17025.pdf) "